wernejm/ECE434/hw02/ReadMe.md

 C:
 The answers to the C questions are included in "hw02_Questions_c.txt".
 The first set of measurements was made using the provided togglegpio.c file in the exercises/gpio directory, while the second set of measurements was made by removing the fd_open and fd_close statements and replacing them with an lseek() command.
 This program is included in this repository as "togglegpio_lseek".
 To execute, run ./togglegpio_lseek 100, where 100 is the sleep time in microseconds.

+After adding lseek, I found that there wasn't any improvement in toggling speed, and it actually increased CPU usage.
+I think it's worth noting that this was the last measurement I made in the session, and my Bone started to run a little slower/more inconsistently, so it might be a hardware/heating issue rather than a software issue.

 gpiod: